IMMY18128 / Seattle / Brea LipeResearch Question:

 multiple myeloma (MM) and what side effects (unwanted effects) may occur.

-The study will have three parts.
-In the first part, participants get SEA-BCMA by itself.
+The study will have several parts.
+In Parts A and B, participants get SEA-BCMA by

-This part of the study will find out how much SEA-BCMA should be given for treatment
+itself.
+This part of the study will find out how much SEA-BCMA should be given for

-and how often.
-It will also find out how safe the treatment is and how well it works.
+treatment and how often.
+It will also find out how safe the treatment is and how well

-In the second part of the study, participants will get SEA-BCMA and dexamethasone.
+In Part C of the study, participants will get SEA-BCMA and dexamethasone.
+In Part

-In the third part, participants will get SEA-BCMA, dexamethasone, and either pomalidomide
+D, participants will get SEA-BCMA, dexamethasone, and pomalidomide.
+Dexamethasone

 Study Reference #: IMMY18128